Nanjing Massacre Memorial Day: Continued observance

 Nanjing Massacre Memorial Day has been observed annually since 2014, with ceremonies at the Nanjing Massacre Memorial Hall.
 The ceremony begins with the Chinese national anthem.
 Sirens go off at 10:01 a.m.
 CST, and drivers stop and honk their horns.
 The Chinese flag is flown at half-mast, ceremony attendees wear dark clothing with white flowers, and white doves are released to represent peace.
 Sixteen soldiers leave eight wreaths of chrysanthemums, a traditional flower for mourning.
 The ceremony also includes a speech from a Politburo leader and the reading of a "Peace Declaration".

-The observance is accompanied by extensive coverage in Chinese state media and is attended by Communist Party officials and by elderly survivors of the massacre.
+The observance is accompanied by extensive coverage in Chinese state media and is attended by Communist Party officials as well as by elderly survivors of the massacre.
 Communist Party general secretary Xi Jinping attended the 2017 ceremony in addition to the inaugural 2014 event.